Clemson, South Carolina: Public safety

 The city of Clemson operates the Clemson Police Department.
+The Police Department is at 1198 Tiger Boulevard.

 Clemson University Fire Department provides fire protection to the City of Clemson.
+The Clemson University Fire Department has two stations.
+One is on campus at 1521 Perimeter Road (its headquarters) while the second station is at 740 Issaqueena Trail in the City of Clemson.

-Pickens County EMS, for public safety needs.
+Pickens County EMS provides public safety needs.
 All departments are staffed 24 hours a day, seven days a week.
-The Clemson University Fire Department has two stations.
-One is on campus at 1521 Perimeter Road while the second station is at 740 Issaqueena Trail.
-The Police Department is at 1198 Tiger Boulevard.
 Pickens County EMS Medic 4 is at 115 Commons Way in Central.